FAQs

 Where can I find information to help me talk about alcohol with my children or other young people in my life?

 The “Talk.
-They Hear You.”® campaign from SAMHSA (Substance Abuse and Mental Health Services Administration) gives lots of information and resources.
+They Hear You.”® campaign from SAMHSA (Substance Abuse and Mental Health Services Administration) provides information and resources.
 This national substance use prevention campaign helps parents and caregivers start talking with their children early about the dangers of alcohol and other drugs.
 Learn more here.

 What is the legal drinking age in Oregon?
 Why does this matter?